ronnieholm/Playground/AsyncTlsSocketEchoServerClient/README.md

 ## Running server and client

-After modifying server.ps1 and client.ps1 to include the correct server IP address, run the scripts in separate consoles.
+After modifying server.ps1 and client.ps1 to contain the correct server IP address, run the scripts in separate Powershell terminal (or run solution from Visual Studio).

     % ./server.ps1
     % ./client.ps1